TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/About.rst

 But often, you would like to **jump right in**, start with a specific task and learn as you go along.
 In that case, find your task here and start reading:

-*  :ref:`writing-doc-for-ext-from-scratch` if you have an extension and would like to write documentation for it using the sample extension manual.
+*  :ref:`how-to-start-docs-extension` if you have an extension and would like to write documentation for it using the sample extension manual.
 *  :ref:`docs-contribute-github-method` if you would like to contribute to the official documentation and need an easy introduction to editing